that-recsys-lab/public-web/pages/01.home/projects/fala-tutorial-2020/item.md

 ## Instructions for participants

-For performing simple experiments during the tutorial session, participants will need to have:
+For performing sample experiments during the tutorial session, participants will need to have:
 - a machine running Linux, MacOS, or Windows
 - ability to run Java libraries (version >= 1.7)
 - Anaconda with Python version >= 3.6